opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

         495 Mbps, reason we are setting lower BW is to overtake the Queueing before ISP.
-        We usually take 85% of the Provided BW which we tune depending on the average possible throuhput that can be always reached
+        We usually take 85% of the Provided BW which we tune depending on the average possible throughput that can be always reached

 ..
 Note::